w3c/miniapp/specs/uri/docs/Q&A.md

 ### 1. Why using the HTTPS protocol to download MiniApp package?

 **Answer:** There is no requirement on how to download packages.
-This chapter is only a practical way to describes a user scenario.
-User agent can also download packages using other protocols, or just obtain MiniApp packages locally.
+[This chapter](https://w3c.github.io/miniapp/specs/uri/#https) is only a practical way to describe a user scenario.
+User agents can also download packages using other protocols, or just obtain MiniApp packages locally.